alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 stages of the life cycle of an employee.
 From hiring through termination of employment, many of these stages will impact how to produce the employee's pay and prepare required reports.

+The payroll department in a large organization may have:

+  - payroll administrators who are responsible for entering payroll data into the system and making required payroll remittances
+  - payroll coordinators who are responsible for preparing the payroll journal entries and reconciling the payroll related accounts
+  - payroll managers who manage the payroll function, the payroll staff and represent payroll at the management level